mikalai-sokarau/frontend-interview/Planning, Delegation, Motivation, Conflicts, Leadership/questions.md

 * Internal: This type of motivation comes from within an individual and is driven by personal satisfaction, enjoyment, and interest in the task or activity being performed.
 * External: This type of motivation comes from external factors, such as rewards, recognition, pressure from others, or fear of punishment.

+### What could cause demotivation?
+* Lack of recognition: Developers may feel demotivated if they feel that their contributions are not recognized or valued by their peers or superiors.
+* Lack of clear goals: If developers are unsure of what is expected of them, it can lead to confusion and a lack of motivation.
+* Boredom: If developers are not challenged by their work, they may become bored and lose motivation.
+* Overwork: Developers may feel demotivated if they are overworked or if they feel that they do not have a healthy work-life balance.
+* Lack of autonomy: Developers may feel demotivated if they are not given enough autonomy to make decisions about their work.
+* Lack of growth opportunities: If developers do not see opportunities for growth and development within their organization, they may lose motivation.
+* Toxic work environment: A toxic work environment can negatively impact motivation, with factors such as poor communication, lack of support, and negative attitudes from colleagues and managers contributing to demotivation.
+* Inadequate compensation: If developers feel that they are not being fairly compensated for their work, they may become demotivated.
+* Lack of resources: Developers may feel demotivated if they do not have the necessary resources, such as tools or training, to effectively do their job.

+### What can a lead developer do when they notice a demotivated team member?
+1. Talk to the team member: Schedule a one-on-one meeting with the team member and ask them how they are feeling.
+Try to understand the root cause of their demotivation and listen actively without judgment.
+It could be a personal issue or work-related problem that is causing their demotivation.
+2. Acknowledge their work: Recognize their contributions to the team and the organization.
+Give positive feedback and show appreciation for their hard work.
+This can help boost their morale and make them feel valued.
+3. Set realistic goals: Work with the team member to set realistic goals that are achievable.
+Ensure that they have the necessary resources and support to achieve these goals.
+4. Provide learning opportunities: Provide opportunities for the team member to learn and develop new skills.
+This can help them feel challenged and engaged in their work.
+5. Offer support: Offer support and resources to help the team member overcome any challenges they may be facing.
+This can include mentorship, coaching, or training.
+6. Address any issues: If the demotivation is caused by work-related issues, address them promptly.
+Work with the team member and other stakeholders to find a solution that addresses the root cause of the problem.

+### What can be the possible reason for developers to complain that they don't have enough time for coding?
+* Poor time management: Developers may struggle with managing their time effectively, leading to a sense of not having enough time for coding.
+This can be due to a lack of prioritization, ineffective planning, or inefficient use of time.
+* Overloaded with non-coding tasks: Developers may have to spend a significant amount of time on non-coding tasks, such as attending meetings, responding to emails, or performing administrative tasks.
+This can leave them with limited time for actual coding.
+* Unrealistic deadlines: Developers may feel pressured to meet unrealistic deadlines, which can result in them feeling like they don't have enough time for coding.
+This can lead to stress and frustration, which can further impact productivity.
+* Burnout: Developers may experience burnout from working long hours or being consistently overloaded with work, which can lead to a lack of motivation and productivity.
+...

+### What are the common issues that arise during code reviews?
+1. Lack of clarity: Code may be unclear, difficult to read or understand, or poorly documented, making it hard for other developers to review or maintain it.
+2. Inconsistent coding practices: Code may not follow consistent coding standards or best practices, making it difficult for developers to understand and maintain it.
+3. Overcomplicated code: Code may be overly complex or contain unnecessary components, which can increase the risk of bugs and make it harder to maintain.
+4. Security vulnerabilities: Code may contain security vulnerabilities, such as SQL injection or cross-site scripting, which can compromise the security of the application.
+5. Incomplete or missing requirements: Code may not meet all the requirements or specifications, leading to potential issues or errors.
+6. Poor performance: Code may not be optimized for performance, leading to slow response times or other performance issues.
+7. Testability: Code may be difficult to test, which can increase the risk of bugs and make it harder to maintain.
+8. Resistance to feedback: Developers may be resistant to feedback or suggestions, which can impede the code review process and lead to issues in the code.

 ### What is a goal of onboarding process?
 The goal of the onboarding process is to integrate new hires into the organization and equip them with the necessary knowledge, skills, and resources to perform their job effectively.
 The aim is to ensure that new employees feel welcome, supported, and integrated into the company culture, and that they are able to start contributing to the organization as quickly and efficiently as possible.